-The Irving and the Webster Literary Societies of Young Gentlemen, and the Browning Literary Society of Young Ladies, hold regular weekly meetings, and it is the desire of the Faculty that all the Students avail themselves of the advantages of these valuable and instructive organizations.
+The Irving and the Webster Literary Societies of Young Gentlemen, and the Browning and the Philomathean Societies of Young Ladies, hold regular weekly meetings, and it is the desire of the Faculty that all the Students avail themselves of the advantages of these valuable and instructive organizations.

-LITERARY AIDS.
+LITERARY AID.